 Sawley became part of the Anglian kingdom of Mercia.
 In 775 Offa, King of Mercia made Tamworth his capital.
 All roads led to Tamworth, and the highway from Salloe became Tamworth Road.

-As the lord of the manor (i.e. the owner) of Sawley was the Bishop of Lichfield, there was no change in ownership after the Norman invasion in 1066 (although the bishop was briefly based in Chester, then in Coventry).
-The bishop would have received rents from tenants, the income from his farming land, plus local legal fees and fines.
-The community of ‘Salloe Soke’ comprised Sawley with Wilne and Wilsthorpe, the hamlet of Draycott and Hopwell, and the lordship (not let out to a sub-tenant) of Long Eaton.
+Sawley belonged to the Diocese of Lichfield, presumably after having been given to the church by an Anglo Saxon or Viking king.
+Which meant there was no change in ownership after the Norman invasion in 1066.
+The bishop, as lord of the manor, would have received rents from tenants, the income from his farming land, plus local legal fees and fines.
+The community of ‘Salloe Soke’ comprised Sawley with Wilne and Wilsthorpe, the hamlet of Draycott and Hopwell, and the lordship (land not let out to a sub-tenant) of Long Eaton.

 The Domesday Book of 1086 records that the bishop’s lands in Sawley, Draycott and Hopwell included 42 households (29 villeins or villagers and 13 bordars or smallholders), a priest and two churches (Sawley and Wilne), a mill, meadow, woodland pasture and a water meadow.
 The remains of a later water mill, dated to about 1140, have been found in gravel workings south of Sawley.
 The manor of Salloe was valued at £8 per annum, a considerable sum at the time.
 By the late 13th century this had risen to over £66, the third highest in Derbyshire (after Bakewell and Chesterfield).